Kristina01111000/lavendersite/README.md

 - make sure she has the sku on square and woo
-- she added new plants, add them to the bundle pages

 - check to see why there are 70 products on the list but only 67 show up on the site